nozomio-labs/nia/README.md

 Nia is a **context-augmentation layer** that enhances coding agents with:

-- 🔍 **Deep Repository Understanding** - Index entire GitHub repositories for architectural context
+- **Deep Repository Understanding** - Index entire GitHub repositories for architectural context
-- 📚 **Documentation Integration** - Index and access any website or documentation
+- **Documentation Integration** - Index and access any website or documentation
-- 🌐 **Package Search** - Execute grep across the source code of a public package, search package source using regex or semantic understanding, and read exact lines from a source file.
+- **Package Search** - Execute grep across the source code of a public package, search package source using regex or semantic understanding, and read exact lines from a source file.
-- 🔧 **Universal Agent Support** - Works with Cursor, Claude Desktop, Continue, VS Code Cline, Windsurf, and any MCP-compatible tool
+- **Universal Agent Support** - Works with Cursor, Claude Desktop, Continue, VS Code Cline, Windsurf, and any MCP-compatible tool
+- **API** - Available as an API so you can enhance your own custom agents 24/7.

 ### Example: Using Nia in Cursor with Package and Documentation Search